texfaq/texfaq.github.io/FAQ-spell.md

 choices, depending on the system you're using.

-For Unix, `ispell` was long the program of choice; it is well integrated with `emacs`, and deals with some TeX syntax.
+For Unix, `ispell` was long the program of choice; it is well integrated with Emacs, and deals with some TeX syntax.
 However, it has more-or-less been replaced everywhere, by `aspell`, which was designed as a successor, and certainly performs better on most metrics; there remains some question as to its